-Epidemiology: Typhoid and paratyphoid fever are caused by infection with Salmonella enterica subspecies enterica serovar Typhi or Paratyphi.
+Epidemiology: Typhoid and paratyphoid fever are caused by infection with the bacterium Salmonella enterica subspecies enterica serovar Typhi or Paratyphi.
 Humans are the only reservoirs of S. Typhi and S. Paratyphi.
 Typhoid is spread when a person drinks or eats food and water contaminated by human waste (stool or urine) containing Salmonella Typhi bacteria.
 The organism is often shed by chronic carriers of the bacteria.
+Typhoid and paratyphoid fever are not endemic in the United States.